-Payments Due b
+P Payments Du e by Period

-Less than 1 year 1 to 3 3 to 5 М ore than
+Less than 1 year 3 to 5 More than

 years years 5 years Total

-(in thousand s)
+(in thousands)

-Operating lease obligations \$ 335 \$ 540 \$ - \$ \$875
+Operating lease obligations \$ 335 \$ 540 \$ - \$ - \$875

 We enter into contracts in the normal course of business with third-party contract organizations for preclinical and clinical studies and testing, manufacture and supply of our preclinical materials and other services and products used for operating purposes.
 These contracts do not contain any minimum purchase commitments and generally provide for termination following a certain period after notice, and therefore we believe that our non-cancelable obligations under these agreements are not material.
 Payments due upon cancelation consist only of payments for services provided and expenses incurred up to the date of cancelation.